 Aside from smoking, radon, a naturally occurring gas that can get trapped in buildings, is the second leading cause of lung cancer.
 This radioactive gas is released from the rocks and soil.
 It is odorless and tasteless, so the only way to know if you are in an area with elevated levels of radon is to get your home tested.
-More information about radon in California is available here.
-You can also purchase a home test kit via the California Department of Public Health for only $7.95 – a pretty low price to pay for a potentially life-saving product, don’t you think?
+The Radon Program’s partner laboratory is offering short term test kits for $10.95 to California residents – a pretty low price to pay for a potentially life-saving product, don’t you think?

 Meritage Medical Network Want To Reduce Your Risk of Lung Cancer!